Frequently Asked Questions

 - Due to the even distribution of weight when the module rests on water, it is possible to tread on the modules themselves, reducing redundant space and increasing the power output per hectare.

 The OS-75 system comes equipped with 9 bilge pumps distributed on the membrane surface to ensure effective water dispersion.
 The pumps are dimensioned to tackle extreme precipitation events and potential sea spray during storms.
 The 9-pump set-up also ensures redundancy in case of a pump failure.

 Two membranes for 75 meter ~700 kWp floaters can easily be shipped in a single 40-foot container.

 How are operations and maintenance performed on the floating system?

-The hydro-elastic membrane is walkable, and due to the patented mounting systems for the panels, it is also possible to walk on the panels without damaging them.
-Thus, operators can easily access the whole system and any O&M is efficiently conducted at site.
+The hydroelastic membrane can be walked upon, and due to their patented mounting system, it is even possible to tread on the panels without damaging them.
+Thus, operators can easily access the whole system and efficiently perform O&M in situ.

 What area is required for installation?

 The OS75 floater provides up to 640 kWp installed capacity.
 Each floater has an area of approximately 0.44 hectares.
 This equates to more than 1.4 MWp per hectare for each floater.
 For larger multi-ring systems, some space is required between the floaters to provide access for O&M.